Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

    produces either a proof of inclusion or non-inclusion, which guides the search left or right, until it terminates.

-However, note that it's not always necessary to find the *exact* highest version of the key that exists at each log entry.
-It's sufficient just to determine whether that version is greater than or less than the target version.
-As such, a binary ladder consists of this series of lookups, truncated at the point where further lookups would no longer impact the binary search's decision.

-When executing a search in a Transparency Log for a specific version of a key, a binary ladder is provided for each node on the search path, verifiably guiding the search toward the log entry where the desired key-version pair was first inserted (and therefore, the log entry with the desired update).

-## Most Recent Version

-Often, users wish to search for the "most recent" version of a key.
-That is, the key with the highest counter possible.

-To determine this, users request a full (non-truncated) binary ladder for each node on the **frontier** of the log.
-The frontier consists of the root node of a search, followed by the entries produced by repeatedly calling `right` until reaching the last entry of the log.
-Using the same example of a search where the log has 50 entries, the frontier would be entries: 31, 47, 49.

-For the purpose of finding the highest version possible, inspecting each entry along the frontier is functionally the same as inspecting only the last entry.
-However, inspecting the frontier allows the user to verify that the entire search path leading to the last entry represents a monotonic series of version increases, thereby preventing log misbehavior.
+For the purpose of finding the highest version possible, requesting a full binary ladder for each entry along the frontier is functionally the same as doing so for only the last log entry.
+However, inspecting the entire frontier allows the user to verify that the search path leading to the last log entry represents a monotonic series of version increases, which minimizes opportunities for log misbehavior.

 Once the user has verified that the frontier lookups are monotonic and determined the highest version, the user then continues a binary search for this